What’s the difference between Pen Testing, Red Teaming, and Threat Hunting?

 The Pen Testing, Red Teaming, and Threat Hunting Overlap

 If you’re a visual learner like me, fear not!
 We created this diagram to show where these three tests overlap and where they differ.

 In conclusion, all these tests have their place and purpose in your cybersecurity strategy.
 As organizations continue to face evolving cyberthreats, your job to protect your organization’s data only becomes more crucial to success.

 For over a decade, MindPoint Group has helped organizations of every size, complexity, and sophistication design, implement, manage, and advance their cybersecurity defensive capabilities and operations—all to protect and support their missions and businesses.
-Learn more about our security operation services (including pen testing, red teaming, and threat hunting) to see how we can help your org.
+Learn more about our vulnerability management services (including pen testing, red teaming, and threat hunting) to see how we can help your org.